jeju5/management/cs/aws/aws_developer.md

       * Maintains full capacity during the deployment.
       * Creats a fresh group of instances in their autoscaling group -> Health Check Pass -> Move to new group -> Terminate old group
       * Update Fail -> To roll back, delete new instance and autoscaling group.
-    * Blue/Green
-      * Similar to Immutable Deployment but differnt.
-      * It creates a new environment (immutable happens in the same env) and releases there.
-Then it reroutes to them using DNS.

   * Configuring EBS
     * You can have configuration file
       * in YAML/JSON format